 Akbari argues that’s overstating the research.
 “We still do not have that much strong evidence against [population-wide testing], and we have a body of evidence that says this will be very helpful,” he says, adding that the Women’s College Study will offer valuable insights into this.

-Direct-to-consumer testing for BRCA 1 and 2 already exists through companies like 23andme and Color Genomics, but neither tracks how effective this kind of screening is at prevention.
-(23andme only tests for three of the most common BRCA mutations.)
+At home testing for BRCA 1 and 2 already exists through companies like 23andme and Color Genomics, but neither tracks how effective this kind of screening is at prevention.
+(Color Genomics refers customers to a physician, or they can ask their own doctor to order it.
+23andme only tests for three of the most common BRCA mutations.)

 The Women’s College test does not include in-person pre-screening genetic counselling, in which counsellors talk to you about your individual genetic risk, screening options, and what you would do with the information if you got a positive or negative result.
 This is is usually a prerequisite to — and included as part of — provincial screening.